Our Costa Rica Partners

-As a native Costa Rican growing up on a farm, Carlos Viquez brings a wealth of personal experience to his work with EcoTeach.
+As a native Costa Rican growing up on a farm, Carlos Viquez brings a wealth of personal experience to his partnership with EcoTeach.
 Pika—as his friends know him—started leading naturalist tours in 1994 at the suggestion of a college friend majoring in tourism.
 He started taking classes offered at the Universidad Nacionál, and working on various research projects related to mammal behavior and bats.
-Then in 1997 Pika began guiding for EcoTeach, and in August of 2008 – after more than 10 years as a guide – took over the Costa Rica operations.
+Then in 1997 Pika began guiding for EcoTeach, and in August of 2008 – after more than 10 years as a guide – took over the Costa Rica operations of Herencia Verde.

-“I don’t know of any other company in Costa Rica that does the things we regularly do here at EcoTeach.
+“I don’t know of any other company in Costa Rica that does the things we regularly do here.
 I don’t have any doubt it’s harder work than leading commercial tours.
 What we do is special.”